 - Set up the symbology for your layers as you would like it to appear in the template.
 In most cases, this involves configuring unique symbols based on a field in your data.
 The values in this field define the feature types available to editors.

 - Click Edit.
-The default templates for the feature layer appear on the left side of the map.
+The default templates for the feature layer appear on the map.